Xuefeng-Zhu/flask-user-api/README.md

 ## Architecture
 Flask User API stores data in mongodb.
 All user password is hashed using bcrypt.
 In order to access the main functionality, users need to use the token from **login** endpoint.
 The token is generated through itsdangerous and lives for certain time.
 User ID and token pair is cache in **redis** to reduce database query.

+This is a list files or directories for flask user api
++ `/api` - scripts implement actual api functions
++ `/model` - define database model
++ `/templates` - email templates
++ `/test` - simple test scripts using requests
++ `/util` - utilities for sending email, authorization, and serialization
++ `app.py` - script to bootstrap the app
++ `config.py` - configuration for the app
++ `Procgile` - heroku server configuration
++ `requirements.txt` - dependency file

 ## Usage

 #### Install dependency